Intermodal Equipment Glossary

 The written recap of an IMC's reservation from REZ-1, to include, but not limited to, cancellation, expiration, origin and destination dwell times.

-A report filled out during the ingate and outgate process.
+A report completed during the ingate and outgate process.
 The J-1 details damage to the unit, container information, shipping information, drayman involved and time of ingate/outgate.

 The pre-described course a unit follows from origin to destination on the railroad, also known as a valid origin/destination pair.
 Valid "lanes" are determined by participating railroads.